Córdoba Synagogue: Entrance hall

-The entrance to the synagogue, the facade, is located on the northern wall of the courtyard with three openings: a door and two windows on either side.
+The entrance to the synagogue, the façade, is located on the northern wall of the courtyard with three openings: a door and two windows on either side.
 Beyond the facade is the entrance hall that measures 7 m on the northern wall, 6 m on the southern wall, a 3 m western wall, and an eastern wall of 3.4 m.
 This room has a wooden stairwell which leads up to the women's section.
 This entrance hall functioned both as a cloakroom and a place for the maskilta (water basin for ritual ablutions).
 The ceiling of the entry hall is made of wood and is 2.3 m high.

 Prayer hall

 The prayer hall is the largest room in the synagogue, but even it is small in comparison to most buildings or homes of the period.
 It is slightly rectangular, measuring 6.5 × 7 m.
 It has an extremely high roof in comparison, at 11.5 m to the top of the gables.
 The height of the room is notable because it is high even among larger synagogues.

 The women's section on the second floor of Córdoba Synagogue.
 (There was originally latticework acting as a screen in the bottom half of the three arches).